jacekturek/fuzyecon/2_budget_field.md

 The set where the VectorX ⊕ VecorY = I (rather than <=), is called *budget field*.

-The fuzzy sets can be a good for showing budgets:
+The fuzzy sets are good for showing budgets:

 *budget = fuzzy_partition(varnames = c(budg1 = 3, budg2 = 4), FUN = fuzzy_normal, sd = 3.0)*